Authored by the expert who managed and guided the team behind the Senegal Property Pack

 What's the average rent per square meter in Senegal as of 2026?

-As of early 2026, the average rent per square meter in Senegal (Dakar mainstream) is around XOF 9,000 to XOF 10,000 per month, equivalent to approximately USD 15 to USD 17 or EUR 14 to EUR 15 per square meter.
+As of 2026, the estimated average rent per square meter in Senegal is about 7,500 XOF per month, which is roughly 13 USD or 11 EUR per square meter.

 How much have rents changed year-over-year in Senegal in 2026?